 The limitation periods for offences under Liechtenstein criminal law depend on the respective maximum sentence that can be imposed on the perpetrator.
-The prosecution of offences in Liechtenstein is statute-barred as follows:
+The prosecution of offences in Liechtenstein is statute-barred as follows.

-Contributed by: Andreas Schurti, Simon Ott, Andreas Vogel and Husmira Jusic, Schurti Partners Attorneys at Law Ltd
+Contributed by: Andreas Schurti, Simon Ott and Andreas Vogel, Schurti Partners Attorneys at Law Ltd

-- no limitation for criminal liability for offences with a sentence of ten to 20 years of imprisonment or with a life-time sentence, as well as for offences such as, inter alia, genocide, crimes against humanity and war crimes; - the limitation for criminal liability is ten years for offences with a sentence of more than five years and at most ten years of imprisonment; - the limitation for criminal liability is five years for offences with a sentence of more than one year and at most five years of imprisonment; - the limitation for criminal liability is three years for offences with a sentence of more than six months and at most one year of imprisonment; and - the limitation for criminal liability is one year for offences with a sentence of not more than six months or a monetary penalty.
+- No limitation for criminal liability for offences with a sentence of 10 to 20 years of imprisonment or with a life-time sentence, as well as for offences such as genocide, crimes against humanity, and war crimes. - The limitation for criminal liability is ten years for offences with a sentence of more than five years and at most ten years of imprisonment. - The limitation for criminal liability is five years for offences with a sentence of more than one year and, at most, five years of imprisonment. - The limitation for criminal liability is three years for offences with a sentence of more than six months and at most one year of imprisonment. - The limitation for criminal liability is one year for offences with a sentence of not more than six months, or a monetary penalty.

-The statute of limitation commences upon completion of the punishable act or when the illegal conduct has ceased.
-The statute of limitation is extended if the perpetrator commits another punishable act based on the same harmful inclination during the limitation period of the initial offence.
-Under these circumstances, the statute of limitation for both offences will not lapse until the statute of limitation of the later punishable act has lapsed.
+The Statute of Limitations commences upon completion of the punishable act or when the illegal conduct has ceased.
+The Statute of Limitations is extended if the perpetrator commits another punishable act based on the same harmful inclination during the limitation period of the initial offence.
+Under these circumstances, the Statute of Limitations for both offences will not lapse until the limitation of the later punishable act has lapsed.
 Further, the limitation period can be suspended under certain circumstances (eg, during pending criminal proceedings).